Vorex075/sudokuSolver/README.md

 > ./sudoku

 The imput file is __sudokuInput.txt__ which contains the sudoku itself.
-To change the sudoku modify the file:
+To change the sudoku modify the file.

+This are the rules for an input:
 - It is a 9x9 grid
 - Only use numbers from 0 to 9.
 0 means empty space
 - If the input sudoku cannot be solved you will be warned when running the program and the program wont work